-Mercaptopurine may cause very severe side effects if you have a condition where your body produces too little of something called TPMT (thiopurine methyltransferase).
-Your doctor may do blood tests to check the levels before you start treatment.
+Mercaptopurine can cause very severe side effects if you have a condition where your body makes too little of something called TPMT (thiopurine methyltransferase).
+Your doctor might do blood tests to check the levels before you start treatment.

 Lactose and mercaptopurine

 This drug contains lactose (milk sugar).
 If you have an intolerance to lactose, contact your doctor before taking this medicine.

 Don’t have immunisations with live vaccines while you’re having treatment and for at least 6 months afterwards.